lacoseismic/nshmp-haz/docs/pages/Site-Specification.md

 ## GeoJSON Format (\*.geojson)

-Although more verbose than the comma-delimited format, [GeoJSON](http://geojson.org) is a more versatile format for encoding geographic data. *nshmp-haz-v2* uses GeoJSON for both lists of sites and to define map regions.
+Although more verbose than the comma-delimited format, [GeoJSON](http://geojson.org) is a more versatile format for encoding geographic data. *nshmp-haz* uses GeoJSON for both lists of sites and to define map regions.
 If you encounter problems when formatting JSON files, use [JSONLint](http://jsonlint.com) or [GeoJSONLint](http://geojsonlint.com) for validation.